 If you never want to share your files or printer with other computers on your home or work network (or if you have no home network at all), it is best to make sure that no one sees your files and printers even when Windows Firewall fails for some reason.

-In Windows Vista, click Manage network connections on the left side of Network and Sharing Center window.
+In Windows Vista, click Manage network connections on the left side of the Network and Sharing Center window.

-In Windows 7 and 8, the command is entitled Change adapter settings.
+In Windows 7, 8/8.1 and 10, the command is entitled Change adapter settings.

 Click the first network adapter in the list to make it active.
 Then right-click on it and select Properties.

-Now clear the File and Printer Sharing for Microsoft Networks box.
-Then click OK to close connection properties window and apply the settings.
+Now clear the File and Printer Sharing for Microsoft Networks checkbox.
+Then click OK to close the connection properties window and apply the settings.

-Repeat the above procedure for each and every connection (including wireless, dial-up, Bluetooth and IEEE1394/Firewire) on the list if you have more than one network adapter.
+Repeat the above procedure for each and every connection (including wireless, dial-up, Bluetooth, and IEEE1394/Firewire) on the list if you have more than one network adapter.